Find a Pest Control Professional

 The National Pest Management Association offers key methods for cockroach prevention

-FAIRFAX Va. – There are few sights more jarring than a cockroach scuttling across the floor of your own home.
+FAIRFAX, Va.
+(February 23, 2015) – There are few sights more jarring than a cockroach scuttling across the floor of your own home.
 These hardy pests aren’t just creepy — the National Pest Management Association (NPMA) warns that they also pose significant threats to human health.
 Cockroach saliva, feces and decomposing body parts can cause allergic reactions and trigger asthma symptoms, and they can also spread 33 kinds of bacteria, including Salmonella and E. coli.

 “Cockroaches are notoriously difficult to control, but taking preventative measures is necessary to protect human health,” said Missy Henriksen, vice president of public affairs for the NPMA.
 “Now is the perfect time to conduct a thorough inspection of the home and begin practicing cleaning habits that can prevent a cockroach infestation from taking root.”